What is Frozen Shoulder?

 - Thawing: The ability to move shoulder enhances until typical or near ordinary.
 (Keeps going 6 months to 2 years)

 There exist several factors which can increase the risk of frozen shoulder.
-These factors include certain medical conditions like tuberculosis, obesity, and even Parkinson’s disease.
+These factors include certain medical conditions like obesity, and even Parkinson’s disease.

 What Causes Frozen Shoulder?